grafana/explore-logs/docs/sources/get-started/_index.md

 2. You’ll land on the **Service overview page** showing time series and log visualizations for all the services in your selected Loki instance. ([No services?]({{< relref "../troubleshooting/#there-are-no-services" >}}))
 3. Change your data source with the drop-down on the top left, and select a recent time range.
 {{% admonition type="tip" %}}
-Modify your time range in two ways:
+You can modify your time range in two ways:
    - With the standard time range picker on the top right.
    - By clicking and dragging the time range on any time series visualization.
 {{% /admonition %}}